 Along with its interconnected apps, Google has created a mechanism that siphons user activity data from the various services and stores the information in its archive.
 This means that Google knows what websites you’ve visited, which apps you use, and how you interact with various Google services.

 For example, Google can track which location you’ve searched on Map and the type of videos that you’re playing on YouTube.
 Even apps downloaded can become useful analytics to help advertisers target you with similar ads.
-Furthermore, your audio recording and voice search could also end up in Google’s history archive if you allow them to do so in your Google accounts settings.
+Furthermore, your audio recording and voice search could also end up in Google’s history archive if you allow them to do so in your Google account settings.

 Google’s expansive mechanism of tracking and storing users’ search history and app activities has become a concern for many.
 Despite the internet giant’s security measures to safeguard the data, there have been past incidents where data breaches have led to the exposure of personal data belonging to hundreds of thousands of users.

 Since then, many users prefer to take precautionary measures to delete Google search history and stop the search engine from collecting personal info that reveals what they are searching for online.

 If you want to know what Google knows about you, check our detailed guide about that.

 Google saves a local copy of history when you use a web browser on a PC or smartphone.
 When you clear your history on Chrome, you remove all the files that store your browsing activities on the device.
 However, it’s important to note that deleting local history does not affect the search history stored in your Google account, to remove this, you’ll need to delete Google history.

 Still, your path to securing browsing privacy starts by deleting the history on Chrome.
 Here’s a step-by-step guide for doing so.

 - Click on the three vertical dots in the top right corner of the browser.

 - Choose Settings and select Privacy and Security.